MatthewDailey/rime-mcp/README.md

 - Exposes a `speak` tool that converts text to speech and plays it through system audio
 - Uses Rime's high-quality voice synthesis API
-- Supports various voice options and customization parameters
-- Cross-platform audio playback support

 ## Requirements

 - Node.js 16.x or higher
 - A working audio output device
-- One of the following audio players (automatically detected):
+- macOS: Uses `afplay`

+There's sample code from Claude for that following that is not tested 🤙✨
+  - Windows: Built-in Media.SoundPlayer (PowerShell)
   - Linux: mpg123, mplayer, aplay, or ffplay
-  - macOS: Built-in afplay (included with macOS)
-  - Windows: Built-in Media.SoundPlayer (PowerShell)

 ## MCP Configuration